zoe-pith/pith-site/_drafts/paris.md

 ---
 ![](http://www.aeontours.com/img/paris-guide/place_de_la_bastille.jpg)

-Parisians are snobby and rude with the best bar and cafe culture in the world.
-If you can learn to tolerate — no, embrace — the social roughness that turns many people off from Paris, I promise you'll find an immensely rewarding and exciting food city.

-If you're into the sort of nouveau fancy dining of small plates of seasonal fare, I think there's no better place than Paris.
-Young chefs form around the world.
-And in the realm of home cooking, Paris is home to dozens of excellent farmer's markets, often coexisting with pretty great _brocantes_ where you can

-International French

-Clown Bar

-Au Passage
+Prado Restaurante (well priced excellent new Portuguese cuisine, superb wine); Sol e Pesca for chill snack or lunch or souvenirs if you like amazing canned fish; Taberna dos Mercadores for classic cuisine (tiny clams, salt baked fish, crispy octopus) really lovely but you'll likely have to put your name down and walk around while you wait...there's a lot of super heavy saucy food that I honestly didn't really like that much but finding the lighter farmer's market vibe stuff is so worth it

-#### Cave a Vins
+####

 Many of the best restaurants — with insufferable waiting times and curt hostesses — have more casual wine caves right next door.
 Often, these spots

 #### Grilling